Is Fresh’s Rose Face Mask the Perfect Summer Mask?

 And I also think this has a place for anyone who enjoys a slight spa feel to their products, which the real rose petals here definitely help with.

 Great for: Quick hydration.
 Soothing sensitive types.
 Floral scent fans.
 Also for the high number of natural ingredients.
-And I love that this is available in a small size (30ml) as well as 100ml so you can try put before investing fully
+And I love that this is available in a small size (30ml) as well as 100ml so you can try it out before investing fully

 Not-so-great for: The price, which is pretty steep for a gel mask, plus I actually use quite a lot of this each time because of its watery texture.